-- The debits/ credits and the balances in the account shall be incidental and commensurate with the business operations of the account holder. - Authorised Dealers should ensure that all the operations in the SNRR account are in accordance with the provisions of the Act, rules and regulations made thereunder. - The tenure of the SNRR account should be concurrent to the tenure of the contract/ period of operation/ the business of the account holder and in no case should exceed seven years.
-No operations are permissible in the account after seven years from the date of opening of the account. - The operations in the SNRR account should not result in the account holder making available foreign exchange to any person resident in India against reimbursement in rupees or in any other manner. - The balances in the SNRR account shall be eligible for repatriation and transfers from any NRO account to the SNRR account are prohibited. - All transactions in the SNRR account will be subject to payment of applicable taxes in India. - SNRR account may be designated as resident rupee account on the account holder becoming a resident. - The amount due/ payable to non-resident nominee from the account of a deceased account holder, will be credited to NRO account of the nominee with an authorised dealer/ authorised bank in India. - Opening of SNRR accounts by Pakistan and Bangladesh nationals and entities incorporated in Pakistan and Bangladesh requires prior approval of Reserve Bank.
+- The SNRR account shall carry the nomenclature of the specific business for which it is opened and shall not earn any interest. - The debits/ credits and the balances in the account shall be incidental and commensurate with the business operations of the account holder. - Authorised Dealers should ensure that all the operations in the SNRR account are in accordance with the provisions of the Act, rules and regulations made there under. - The tenure of the SNRR account should be concurrent to the tenure of the contract/ period of operation/ the business of the account holder and in no case should exceed seven years.
+Approval of the Reserve Bank shall be obtained in cases requiring renewal.
+However, the restriction of seven years shall not be applicable to SNRR Accounts opened by persons resident outside India for the purposes stated under (i) to (v) above. - The operations in the SNRR account should not result in the account holder making available foreign exchange to any person resident in India against reimbursement in rupees or in any other manner. - The balances in the SNRR account shall be eligible for repatriation and transfers from any NRO account to the SNRR account are prohibited. - All transactions in the SNRR account will be subject to payment of applicable taxes in India. - SNRR account may be designated as resident rupee account on the account holder becoming a resident. - The amount due/ payable to non-resident nominee from the account of a deceased account holder, will be credited to NRO/NRE account of the nominee with an authorised dealer/ authorised bank in India or by remittance through normal banking channels. - Opening of SNRR accounts by Pakistan and Bangladesh nationals and entities incorporated in Pakistan and Bangladesh requires prior approval of Reserve Bank.

-Exchange Earner's Foreign Currency (EEFC) Account - EEFC Account
+2.7.
+Exchange Earner's Foreign Currency (EEFC) Account - EEFC Account: